Princechodisetti123/Big_Sales_Prediction/README.md

-sales prediction based on big data
+sales prediction based on big data.
-Using Random Forest Algorithm
+Using Random Forest Algorithm.
 Visualizing the Data using Seaborn and Matplotlib Libraries